 You may want to get started on revision to make sure you're fully prepared for Welcome Week.
 In this page you'll find Preparatory work, self-diagnostic tests, and a huge collection of FAQs from our current students to help with your arrival at Warwick.

-As soon as you have enrolled, and registered for your IT account, you can complete our Mathematics Refresher course (available from 6th September).
+As soon as you have enrolled, and registered for your IT account, you can complete our Mathematics Refresher course (available early September).

 If you have not enrolled, do not be concerned.

 The Mathematics Refresher course is still be available after term has started.